makeniii/NBA-Elo-Rankings/docs/diary.md

 Completed loading data into the database.
 Now when running `db.py`, seasons 2005-2023 will be stored in database.

 The next thing to do is to update the classes in `elo_system`.
 Since there is no more data to manage anymore, I will probably change most, if not all, methods that aren't redundant to static.

+# 15/12/22

+After some more thinking and research, it's best if I just use sqlalchemy to manage the database.
+This change means that `elo_system.py` is now depreciated.
+I'll probably keep it around because I still might use the NBA-api to get historical data since I can't with ESPN's.